-These issues are addressed in Chapter 7: Air and Water
+These issues are addressed in Chapter 10: Air and Water

-Population - The 2016 Mid-2016 Population Estimate70 shows the total Isle of Wight population as 139,798, of this population approximately 8% (11,184) reside within the Isle of Wight AONB.
-However, it is important to reiterate the interrelationship between the AONB area and the rest of the Isle of Wight.
-Many of the more built up and urban areas are close to the AONB area making it readily accessible.
-People will travel in and out of the AONB area to access work, leisure opportunities, essential services for their health and wellbeing and in order to shop.
+Population - The most recent census107 shows the total Isle of Wight population as 140,500, of this population approximately 6% (8,401) reside within the National Landscape.
+However, it is important to reiterate the interrelationship between the National Landscape and the rest of the Isle of Wight.
+Many of the more built-up and urban areas are close to the National Landscape making it readily accessible.
+People will travel in and out of the National Landscape to access work, leisure opportunities, essential services for their health and wellbeing and to shop.

-Of the 33 parishes on the Isle of Wight, twenty-nine have the Isle of Wight AONB within their boundary - Cowes, Nettlestone and Seaview, Northwood and St Helens have no AONB.
+Of the 33 parishes on the Isle of Wight, twenty-nine have the designation within their boundary - Cowes, Nettlestone and Seaview, Northwood and St Helens are the exceptions.
 Of the rest, only three are entirely within the designated area - Shorwell, Brighstone and Chale.